 3. Swipe up from the bottom of your iDevice and select the AirPlay icon, or click the top right Airplay icon on a Mac

-4. Tick the rooms you’d like to play or group your audio to
+4. Tick the rooms you’d like to play or group your audio to and press Done

 Can I use Airplay 2 with my Play:1, Play:3 or Playbar?

 AirPlay 2 is not supported natively on Play:1, Play:3 or Playbar.